 I’m decluttering.
 Properly.
 I’m writing this post after week one of what I’m calling ‘Operation Declutter’.
 Those of you who know the real me will know that this isn’t something I’m doing lightly.
-Stuff has become a real problem in my life.
-I realised, since coming back from Spain the other week, that the amount of accumulated shit in my home has now reached ridiculous levels and just really needs to be sorted out.
+Clutter has genuinely become a real problem in my life.
+I realised, since I came back from my holiday the other week, that the amount of accumulated stuff in my home has now reached ridiculous levels and just really needs to be sorted out.

-The hardest bit was Small-Me’s baby clothes.
-I felt bad putting them into charity bags, as if I was somehow showing that I didn’t care about her by giving her things away.
-But my good friend Lauren, who thankfully helped me to tackle the decluttering, reassured me that actually, it was just stuff – it didn’t mean that I didn’t care about my daughter, but that I could help some other children who may not have clothes or toys of their own.
+The hardest part was definitely trying to work through my little girl’s baby clothes.
+I felt so bad putting them into charity bags, as if I was somehow showing that I didn’t care about her by giving her things away.
+However my good friend Lauren, who thankfully helped me to get started with Operation Declutter, reassured me that actually, it was just stuff – it didn’t mean that I didn’t care about my daughter, but that I could help some other children who may not have clothes or toys of their own.

-Anyway, I’m off to the attic, but check out my Instagram story to see it for yourself, and if you’ve had any issues with clutter, hoarding or letting go of things, please offer me your advice in the comments below.
-I’m sure I’m not the only one who’s struggled with this (at least I bloody hope not), so any tips on getting rid, decluttering and reorganising your home would be much appreciated!
+If you’ve ever had any issues with clutter, hoarding or letting go of things, please offer me your advice in the comments below, or over on Twitter @actualwriting.
+I’m sure I’m not the only one who’s struggled with this (at least I hope not), so any tips on getting rid of things, decluttering and reorganising your home would be much appreciated!

 Writer, tweeter and illustrator.
 Starving artist and thrifting expert.
 Pen for hire and first-time author at work.